Benjamin Harrison Presidential Site: Structure

 The Italianate Benjamin Harrison House was built at 1230 Delaware Street from 1874 to 1875, using the plans of architect Herman T. Brandt.
 The red brick house has sixteen rooms.
 The bracketed cornices and three-story bay window are indicative of the Italianate architecture style.
 Interior features include an oak-trimmed walnut staircase, butternut woodwork, and parquet floors.
 Many renovations took place in 1896, which included electricity and the front porch.

 Today

 Presently, the house is open for tours throughout the week.
 Ten of the sixteen rooms are open for visitors, all decorated in the Victorian style typical of Benjamin Harrison's time at the residence.
 75% of the 3,700 pieces of memorabilia actually belonged to Benjamin Harrison and his family, and the books in the museum number 2,440.
 Besides archives regarding Benjamin Harrison, the house also features archives of the Daughters of the American Revolution.
 The front parlor is set to look as it did when Benjamin Harrison brought his new bride to the house.

+Since the May 2015 mayoral and city council primary elections, the house has served as an Indianapolis/Marion County polling station, and is one of only two presidential memorials (besides the Ronald Reagan Presidential Library) to serve this function.